 Without any further treacle let us go and move forward to go ahead and proceed with the full Mediavine review for publishers.

-Great page RPM increases for publishers from any country, customized ad optimization, dedicated ad optimization teams, customized and transparent reports, responsive support, innovative ad optimization technology and flexible pricing structure and WordPress control panel plugins.
+Great page RPM increases for publishers from any country, customized ad optimization, dedicated ad optimization teams, customized and transparent reports, responsive support, innovative ad optimization technology, flexible pricing structure and WordPress control panel plugins.

 Reporting isn’t automated yet and high minimum traffic levels to join.
 Also, you can’t run any other ad network or monetization protocol with Mediavine.

 Another thing we did not like is the net65 payments.
 If you would like to find another ad operations partner that pays faster, you might want to read our Ad Network Review Directory.